-Rosa’s Kitchen is a Sicilian-influenced trattoria serving traditional Italian dishes in a warm, lively atmosphere.
+Rosa’s Canteen is a Sicilian-influenced trattoria serving traditional Italian dishes in a warm, lively atmosphere.
 Inspired by the slow food movement (with a philosophy of ‘paddock to plate’), the locally sourced, seasonal menu is unpretentious and comforting.

 Recently reopened after extensive renovations, Tutto Bene (meaning “everything’s good” in Italiano), provides great views over the Yarra River, with indoor and outdoor eating areas.
 Savour hearty entrees and their legendary risotto dishes, but make sure you leave room for dessert.

 An approachable local favourite near Fawkner Park, Cafe Rosco has plenty of Italian favourites like arancini, bruschetta and gnocchi alla panna, but there’s also some more unusual, not-so-Italian dishes like boerewors (South African sausage) pizza, topped with South African chutney and jalapenos.

 Pellegrini’s Espresso Bar